How to Order Drinks in Spanish Like a Local

 The superstar of the Madrid cocktail scene has long been the classic gin and tonic (gin tonic, for when you’re ordering drinks in Spanish).
 However, bars boasting specialty cocktails can be found throughout the city.
 One of our favorites is 1862 Dry Bar, which is located in the happening Malasaña neighborhood.

-Gin and tonic garnished with citrus in a long-stem glass
+glass of gin and tonic garnished with a grapefruit wedge.

 Cider House Rules